eht4790/BlackLionTrader/README.md

 -------------
 __Search Hub Section__

-1. Add Favorites Button functionality to items in ListBox
-2. Clicking an item in the results list navigates to an Item Page
+1. Clicking an item in the results list navigates to an Item Page

 __Watch Hub Section__

 1. Add searching of the favorites list
 2. Add filtering of the favorites list
 3. Add sorting of the favorites list
+4. Make favorites list persistant

 __Item Page__